 Clearly, that father/daughter trip unexpectedly changed my life.
-So much so, that I added to my work as a corporate consultant to start Llama Expeditions.
+So much so, that I added to my work as an instructional design & learning strategy consultant to start Llama Expeditions.
 It’s been worth it!

-I’d like to invite you to join me on an adventure that gives you the chance to change lives for the better and that has the power to change your perspective, maybe even your life.
+I’d like to invite you to join me on an adventure that has the power to change your perspective, maybe even your life.